 By the end of this training, participants will be able to:

-Integrate Spinnaker with existing continuous integration tools such as Jenkins.
+- Integrate Spinnaker with existing continuous integration tools, such as Jenkins.

-Comprehend Spinnaker's internal architecture and deployment workflow constructs.
+- Gain a thorough understanding of Spinnaker's internal architecture and deployment workflow constructs.

-Create pipelines for deploying software on Kubernetes.
+- Develop pipelines for deploying software on Kubernetes.

-Create pipelines for deploying software on AWS.
+- Develop pipelines for deploying software on AWS.

-Continuous Integration (CI) refers to all developers within a team merging their work multiple times a day to ensure seamless integration and maintain high standards of code quality for government applications.
+Agile Software Testing is a set of practices designed to provide timely and continuous feedback on software quality issues, adhering to the principles of agile development.
+Continuous Integration (CI) involves all developers on a team integrating their work multiple times a day to ensure seamless collaboration and maintain high standards for government projects.

 By the end of this training, participants will be able to:

-Deploy software to multiple environments, ensuring compliance with governance standards.
+- Deploy software to multiple environments.

 By the end of this training, participants will be able to: